 Three factors can cause the rain-filled air to be unsaturated.
-One, the rain can fall out of the thunderstorm into drier air (namely, the rain moves through the air parcels, not with the air parcels).
-Two, as air parcels descend in the downdraft (being dragged downward by the rain), the air parcels warm adiabatically and can hold more vapor.
-Three, the rain-filled air of the storm can mix with neighboring environmental air that is drier.
+(1) The rain can fall out of the thunderstorm into drier air (namely, the rain moves through the air parcels, not with the air parcels).
+(2) As air parcels descend in the downdraft (being dragged downward by the rain), the air parcels warm adiabatically and can hold more vapor.
+(3) Mixing of the rainy air with the surrounding drier environment can result in a mixture with lowered humidity.